-Select the national tab to find national guidance and advice on a range of PFAS matters and Commonwealth site investigations.
+Select the national tab to find national guidance and advice on a range of PFAS matters.
 Select the relevant tab to find who to contact for information about PFAS and any specific PFAS management requirements in your state or territory.

 Advice by region

 The Commonwealth Department of Health and Aged Care provides information on the potential health effects and pathways of PFAS exposure, current health initiatives and community support and engagement.
 Key advice documents available are:

 - enHealth guidance – Statement on per- and polyfluoroalkyl substances | Australian Government Department of Health and Aged Care - guidance for use in assessing any public health risks where PFAS have been released into the environment, including information on the major human exposure pathways, the development of human health reference values for PFOS, PFOA and PFHxS, breast feeding and pregnancy, and blood tests.

 - enHealth guidance – Health effects and exposure pathways – per- and polyfluoroalkyl substances (PFAS) | Australian Government Department of Health and Aged Care

 - Mental health and suicide prevention contacts | Australian Government Department of Health and Aged Care - information on how to access.

 The Department of Health also has an information service for public enquiries relating to health and the Health-led initiatives developed in response to PFAS contamination.
 This service is available by phone on 1800 941 180 or by email to health.PFAS@health.gov.au.